SAP-samples/teched2023-IN260/exercises/ex1/README.md

    }
    ```

-## 1.3 Configure a destination for the remote API
+## 1.3 Configure a Destination for the Remote API

 > A **_destination_** is a configuration object that contains all the information (e.g. URL, authorization information, additional headers etc.) required to connect to a remote service.

 Destinations are used to define connections from your application to remote systems, and as we are trying to connect to a remote API, we need to define a destination for it.

-- [ ] In your application's [`application.yaml`](../../srv/src/main/resources/application.yaml) also add a destination for the imported service under `remote.services`:
+- [ ] In your application's [`application.yaml`](../../srv/src/main/resources/application.yaml) add a destination for the imported service under `remote.services`:

    ```yaml
    cds: